vrandall66/front-end-submissions-public/1708/mod-3/movie-tracker/pat-jason-jorge.md

 ### Testing

-- 2 - A valid attempt was made to test functionality with obvious gaps where functionality is not tested
+- 3 - Almost all components are tested to a level that indicates developer has an understanding of testing

 ### PropType Implementation